- Solutions

 ERP provides a single end-to-end system, read the ERP Guide for Distributors.

 The wholesale distribution business is changing.
-Brought about by online marketplaces, the digitization of the buyer journey, wide availability of real-time data, and even a dash of artificial intelligence, wholesale distributors face an inflection point: Do they adjust to these rapid changes and modernize their operations, or slowly cede ground to distributors and new competitors that do embrace the wholesale distribution landscape today?
+Brought about by online marketplaces, the digitization of the buyer journey, wide availability of real-time data, and even a dash of artificial intelligence, wholesale distributors face an inflection point when managing their businesses: Do they adjust to these rapid changes and modernize their distribution operations, or slowly cede ground to distributors and new competitors that do embrace the wholesale distribution landscape today?

-This inflection point isn’t just a matter of survival, of course.
+This inflection point isn’t just a matter of survival for businesses, of course.
 It also is an opportunity for capturing a larger share of the market and adding new lines of revenue as the industry is shaken up by changes in technology and buying patterns.
-The best-run wholesale distributors will benefit from these changes, even if modernization is a matter of necessity.
+The best-run wholesale distributors will benefit from these changes, even if modernization in inventory management is a matter of necessity.

 Narrow wholesale distribution is falling by the wayside as the lines between manufacturing, wholesale and retail